sosie-js/python-dia/README.md

 #Clone the git repository, for example:
 #git clone git://git.gnome.org/dia --> does not exist anymore
 #git clone https://github.com/GNOME/dia
-#or use debian way:
+#or use debian way (recommended):
-#apt-get source dia
+apt-get source dia

 #Enter the dia directory and start the build process using the following commands: